veeso-dev/blog.veeso.dev/blog/post-27/index-en.md

 date: '2025-01-06 13:15:00'
 slug: 'a-journey-into-file-transfer-protocols-in-rust'
 title: 'A journey into File Transfer Protocols in Rust'
-subtitle: 'How basically I became a file transfer protocol expert in Rust'
+description: 'How basically I became a file transfer protocol expert in Rust'
 author: 'veeso'
-featuredImage: ./featured.jpeg
+featured_image: featured.jpeg
 tag: rust
+reading_time: '21'
 ---

 ## How it started